 Ethnicity: A social construct that divides people into smaller social groups based on characteristics such as values, behavioral patterns, language, political and economic interests, history, and ancestral geographical base.

 Equality: Evenly distributed access to resources and opportunity necessary for a safe and healthy life; uniform distribution of access that may or may not result inequitable outcomes.

 Equity: The guarantee of fair treatment, access, opportunity, and advancement for all students, faculty, and staff, while at the same time striving to identify and eliminate barriers that have prevented the full participation of some groups.
-The principle of equity acknowledges that there are historically under-served and underrepresented populations and that fairness regarding these unbalanced conditions is needed to assist equality in the provision of effective opportunities to all groups.
+An equitable environment guarantees fair treatment, access, opportunity, and advancement for all students, faculty, and staff.
+At the same time, stewards of this environment strive to identify and eliminate barriers that have prevented the full participation of historically marginalized groups.
+Our principle of equity acknowledges that patterns of discrimination create unbalanced conditions when embedded in the policies and practices of organizations, institutions, and/or societies.
+These unbalanced conditions limit the full participation of historically marginalized groups; UConn must take proactive efforts to assist equitable provision of effective opportunities to all groups.

 Eurocentrism: The practice of using Europe and European culture as a frame of reference or standard criteria from which to view the world.
 Eurocentrism favors European cultural norms and excludes the realities and experiences of other cultural groups.
 Systemic oppression based on preference for the European culture over others.

 European American: A citizen of the U.S. with European ancestry.

 Feminism: Theory and practice that advocates for educational and occupational equity between men and women and undermines traditional cultural practices that support the subjugation of women by men and the devaluation of women’s contributions to society.